Gourav-Bhatt/Gourav-Bhatt/README.md

 - 🏋️ Fitness Enthusiast<br>
 - 🏏 Cricket Fan<br>

-I bring the same enthusiasm and attention to detail to my data projects as I do to capturing the perfect shot or achieving a new personal best at the gym.
+I bring the same enthusiasm and attention to detail to my data and designing projects as I do to capturing the perfect shot or achieving a new personal best at the gym.

 <h3>🎯 CURRENT FOCUS</h3>